khushinegi01/WordCounterProject/README.md

 - **CSS**: Styling and layout of the game interface.
 - **JavaScript**: Game functionality, including word counting, scoring, and textbox refresh.

+##  Future improvements
+- **Responsiveness**: Styling and layout of the game can be improved.
+- **Update Game Level / Increase Speed**: The levels of the game can be improved.

 ## Acknowledgements